gasparka/thesis/docs/pyha.rst

             b = a * 314
             return a, b

-The :numref:`adder_multi_rtl` shows the RTL result.
-Note that each adder is an actual resource used in the FPGA fabric.
+:numref:`adder_multi_rtl` shows that each add instruction is synthesised to an actual resource in the FPGA fabric.
 The ``a`` output is formed by running the ``x`` signal trough two adders (one adding 1 and next 3).
 The ``b`` has extra multiplier on signal path.